syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/file-manager/user-interface.md

 ![File Manager Overview](./images/user-interface.png "File Manager Overview")

 The basic file manager is a light weight component with all the basic functions.
-The basic file manager have the following sections in its UI to browse files and folders and manage them with file operations.
+The basic file manager has the following sections in its UI to browse files and folders and manage them with file operations.

 * [Breadcrumb](#breadcrumb) (For parent folder navigations)
 * [View](#view) (Large Icons view for browsing files and folders)